chutoan99/interview/interview.md

 ### How do you process handle tasks?
 For example, when tasked with developing the "Employee Record Management" feature, my process would be:

-Step 1: I will review the requirements outlined in the documentation and Figma designs, to ensure that nothing is missing.
+Step 1: I will review the requirements outlined in the documentation and Figma designs, to ensure less errors.

 Step 2: On the backend, I will build the tables in the database on the feature requirements.